 The historical documents include 9 army commissions of the East India CO., conferred on.
 Colonel John Crow (1779-1813 and a distant relative of C.L.) and cover his career from Ensign to Colonel.
 There is also a xerox of 10 commissions of Major William Wyld great uncle of C.L., covering the period 1836-1862).

-Relating to the Mutiny period in India are the papers of Major Laughton, Chief Engineer at the siege of Delhi until 22 June 1857.
+Papers of Major Laughton, Chief Engineer at the siege of Delhi until 22 June 1857.
 (See Laughton papers in Volume I of Catalogue).
-These came from the papers of Major W. Wyld (1817-1902) who was in the 4th Light Cavalry, and Military Secretary to Sir John Lawrence during the mutiny.
+These came from the papers of Major W. Wyld (1817-1902) who was in the 4th Light Cavalry, and Military Secretary to Sir John Lawrence during 1857.
 There is a xerox copy of Major Wyld’s account of his efforts to round-up single handed, mutineers of the 4th Light Cavalry in 1857.
 Also letters and telegrams from this period.
 There is a xerox copy of the proclamation of the Mutiny in Urdu dated 28 May 1857 from the Covernor General.

 Box 1 – Manuscript of proposed book entitled “East India Saga a Family Story 1732-1944” written in 1968.
 507 ff.

 Box 2 – Assorted maps and atlases (including Rennell’s 1781 Atlas of Bengal); notes on cemeteries; record of coffee planting in Ceylon (Sri Lanka).

 Box 3 – Letters to Maj.
 Laughton and his own notes of his work during the siege of Delhi, 1857; memoirs and letters from the flight from Burma, 1942.